-Eric Otieno Sumba is a writer whose work has been published by Contemporary And, Africa is a Country, Sleek, Nataal, Frieze, Texte Zur Kunst, Gropius Bau Journal and Griotmag, where he is also contributing Editor.
-He has contributed to two edited volumes: 'African Artists: From 1882 to Now' (2021), a pioneering survey of 300 modern and contemporary artists published by Phaidon Press, and a chapter to 'Institutional Change for Museums: A Practical Guide to Creating Polyvocal Spaces. ' (forthcoming 2023), as well as to several academic journals.
+Eric Otieno Sumba is a writer and editor.
+His op-eds, reviews and art criticism have been published by Contemporary And, Africa is a Country, Sleek, Nataal, Frieze, Texte Zur Kunst, Gropius Bau Journal, Berliner Zeitung, and Griotmag, where he is also contributing Editor.
+He has contributed to two edited volumes: 'African Artists: From 1882 to Now' (2021), a pioneering survey of 300 modern and contemporary artists published by Phaidon Press, and a chapter to 'Institutional Change for Museums' (Forthcoming 2023).
+A version of Eric's Pushcart Prize-nominated essay "Deep Afield", first published by Lolwe, was published by The Guardian in 2022.
 Eric writes in English and German, and his work is regularly translated into Italian.

 Modern and Contemporary African art is at the forefront of the current curatorial and collector movement in today's art scene.
 This groundbreaking new book, created in collaboration with a prestigious global advisory board, represents the most substantial appraisal of contemporary artists born or based in Africa available.

 In most of the children's books I browsed through as a last-born child, there was an address in southern England handwritten in the inside cover.
 I vaguely knew my parents and two siblings lived there at some point, and I grew up surrounded by minor monuments to that life in England: Dad's records, the faux-Victorian framed mirror above the fireplace, and - Mum's holy grail - a bedside Teasmade with an integrated lamp and clock.